-The Blue Ridge Parkway is home to over a hundred species of trees, and they put on a dramatic show throughout the year.
+The Blue Ridge Parkway is home to over a hundred species of trees, and throughout the year they put on a dramatic show.
 In spring, tulip trees and serviceberry produce vivid, eye-catching blooms.
 In fall, leaves burst into color.
 Flowering shrubs such as rhododendron, flame azalea, and mountain laurel put on a springtime show that rivals the tree’s fall display.

 Beginning at the Parkway’s lowest elevations and climbing up to the highest, visitors will notice numerous transitions among a variety of forest types.
 At lower elevations, the oak-chestnut forest dominates Parkway lands.
 In remote, sheltered cove forests, you may find dozens of varieties of species, and some of the remaining virgin timber that was inaccessible to loggers earlier in the century.
 Higher up on the mountains, northern hardwood forests remind many people of those in New England.
 Beech, birch, or buckeye may dominate depending on other characteristics of the habitat.
 At the highest Parkway elevations, it is the spruce-fir forest that crowns the ridgetops and mountain peaks.
 In front of advancing glaciers, remnants of seeds normally germinating in Canadian forests found a habitat in which to grow.